-For example, if your employee travels to Barnhill, Illinois in November, the standard per diem rate is $96 for lodging.
+For example, if your employee travels to Barnhill, Illinois in November, the standard per diem rate for 2020 is $96 for lodging.
 If they go to Chicago in the same month, the standard per diem rate for lodging is $229.

 How do I calculate per diem using the high-low method?

 Rather than looking up standard rates for specific cities, some businesses choose to use the high-low method instead.

 In their annual per diem bulletin, the IRS includes a list of cities that have significantly higher living costs (for all or part of the year).
 This list is subject to change but typically includes places like New York City or Washington, D.C.

 The 2019–2020 per diem rates list high-cost localities at $297; all other cities within the continental U.S. have a per diem rate of $200.
 This amount includes both lodging and M&IE.